Section

 admin_has_default_section

-to determine if default content has been injected into section
+This function returns a value of type bool to determine if default content has been injected into section.

 var_dump(admin_has_default_section('navigation'));